themson/keepUP/README.md

 Local IPC exploit

-NOTE: This POC is written in Python, as such under 2.7.* the GIL with drastically impact the speed of the attack.
+This POC is written in Python, as such under 2.7.* the GIL will drastically impact the speed of the attack.
+A speed increase can be had by leveraging taskset to force process affinity to one core.
+However, if speed is a major concern, C is the answer.